The extremely X-ray luminous radio-loud quasar CFHQS J142952+544717 at $z=6.18$ under Chandra high-angular resolution lens: Discussion

 Looking at the plots in Figure~\ref{fig:diagnostic}, we can make some basic considerations.
 The $\alphaox{}$ of \gal\ is relatively high, in particular in comparison with the high-$z$ RQ and RL quasars.
 Although we confirm that \gal\ does not follow the anti-correlation between $\alphaox$ and $L_{2500}$ known for lower-redshift AGN \citep{Lusso2016}, the deviation from the relation is less extreme than what reported in \citet{Wolf2021} based on the \xmm~data (see their Figure~6).
 The $\alphaox-L_{2500}$ and $L_{\rm 2\,keV}-L_{2500}$ panels confirm that the reason for this is an excess in X-rays rather than a deficit in the UV luminosity.
 As noted by \citet{medvedev20}, the X-ray luminosity of \gal\ is comparable with the most radio-loud ($\log R\gtrsim 2.5$) high-$z$ sources in the sample of \citet{zhu2019}, which are supposed to have a significant contribution in X-rays by a Doppler-boosted jet emission.
-However, this explanation is to some extent contradicted by a relatively low $R$ value for our target, which is in the lowest tail of the samples of \citet{zhu2019} and \citet{Ighina2019}, though on the other hand $R$ may not be an ideal tracer of a jet-activity in high-$z$ quasars accreting at teh highest rates \citep[see][]{Sbarrato2021}.
+However, this explanation is to some extent contradicted by a relatively low $R$ value for our target, which is in the lowest tail of the samples of \citet{zhu2019} and \citet{Ighina2019}, though $R$ may not be an ideal tracer of a jet-activity in high-$z$ quasars accreting at the highest rates \citep[see][]{Sbarrato2021}.
 Moreover, the average photon index of the $z>4$ blazar sources is markedly flatter \citep[$\Gamma=1.4$; ][]{Ighina2019} than our revised value.
 In fact, referring to the $\tilde{\alpha}_{ox}$ vs. $\Gamma$ classification plot proposed by \citet{Ighina2019}, the steep photon index locates \gal\ among the non-blazar sources.
+Note also that, while the brightest X-ray (say $L_{\rm 2\,keV}> 10^{28}$ \lumcgs{}Hz$^{-1}$) RL quasars are radio bright (at 5 GHz), the opposite is not true, i.e. high $L_{\rm 5\,GHz}$ values do not necessarily imply high $L_{\rm 2\,keV}$ (see the middle right panel in Figure~\ref{fig:diagnostic}), as $L_{\rm 5\,GHz}$ could be the sum of beamed (jet) and unbeamed (lobes) radio emission.